 The directors have had regard to the key principles of the Iberdrola, S.A.
 Shareholder Remuneration Policy, as noted by the Company, which include that shareholder remuneration must: (i) be sustainable; (ii) be compatible with the maintenance of financial strength; and (iii) take account of the financial profile of comparable companies.
-During 2022, interim dividends totalling £1,500 million were declared and paid (2021 £56 million).
+During 2022, interim dividends totalling £715 million were declared and paid (2021 £nil), reflecting the Group's share of the proceeds from the sale of the EA1 transmission asset (£415 million) and the Group's 2022 financial performance in the Networks and Renewables divisions (£300 million).